ewolff/software-architektur.tv/index.md

 <!-- allowfullscreen></iframe> </div> -->
 <!-- </center> -->

-# Friday 2021-10-01 12:00 Kevlin Henney: Dealing with Uncertainty
+# Monday 2021-10-01 19:00 CEST Microservices, Monoliths, Modularization with Chris Richardson

-Software architects are faced with uncertainty more often than we like to admit.
-How can we deal with it - or can we even make it disappear?
+Software architecture is fundamentally about how to split a software system into multiple parts.
+In this episode, we discuss this basic
-In this episode, we will talk about uncertainty with Kevlin Henney.
-He has been a member of the IEEE Software Advisory Board, coauthor of several books on patterns, editor of 97 Things Every Programmer Should Know, and co-editor 97 Things Every Java Programmer Should Know.
+challenge: We talk about modularization with approaches like microservices and monoliths with Chris Richardson.
+Chris is a Java Champion and a Java One rock star.
+Nowadays, he works on microservices with his web site microservices.io and his book “Microservices Patterns”.

 [Add to calendar](appointment.ics)